Cheersupzoo/indevmined/vault/en/Want-to-Use-Gen-AI-but-Dont-Know-How-to-Write-a-Prompt.md

 title: Want to Use Gen AI but Don't Know How to Write a Prompt
 language-th-link: "[[อยากใช้-Gen-AI-นะ-แต่เขียน-Prompt-ไม่เป็น]]"
 extracted: '{  "summarize": "Get effective Generative AI responses with well-written prompts from developers.
 Check out examples and guidelines from OpenAI, Anthropic, and Google.
 Improve prompt engineering skills for accurate results.",  "keywords": ["Generative AI", "Prompts", "OpenAI", "Anthropic", "Google", "Prompt Engineering", "AI"]}'
+description: Discover how to effectively use Generative AI with expert prompt examples from OpenAI, Anthropic, and Google.
+Access official prompt libraries and engineering guides to improve your AI interactions and get better responses from ChatGPT, Claude, and Gemini.
 ---

 ![441580942_122116196402287989_7372035436482167927_n.jpg](441580942_122116196402287989_7372035436482167927_n.jpg)